Endpoints

 Group

-This will be set as the name of the group where the Endpoint will be grouped (related endpoints are group together)
+This will be set as the name of the group in which the Endpoint will be grouped (related endpoints are grouped together).

 CURL Command

-You can write in the CURL command for import in this field.
-An example is this:curl -X GET -d param1=value1 -G http://your-api-here.com
+APIMatic supports importing a curl command as an endpoint.
+You can write the curl command for import in this field.
+This is what a curl command looks something like: curl -X GET -d param1=value1 -G http://your-api-here.com

 Options